petabridge/akka-bootcamp/src/Unit-2/lesson5/README.md

 ## Exercise
 In this section, we're going to use an `UnboundedStash` to fix the **Pause / Resume** bug inside the `ChartingActor` that we noticed at the end of Lesson 4.

-### Phase 1 - Have the `ChartingActor` Implement the `WithUnboundedStash` Interface
+### Phase 1 - Have the `ChartingActor` Implement the `IWithUnboundedStash` Interface
-Inside `Actors/ChartingActor.cs`, update the `ChartingActor` class declaration and have it implement the `WithUnboundedStash` interface:
+Inside `Actors/ChartingActor.cs`, update the `ChartingActor` class declaration and have it implement the `IWithUnboundedStash` interface:

 ```csharp
 // Actors/ChartingActor.cs